ORM, PR, and SEO -- what are all of these acronyms for? Let's break them down, and then delve deeper into how they all fit together.

 We recommend a new company focus 50% on SEO, 50% on PPC, and 0% on ORM.
-Then, after a few months spend about 20% on ORM and 40% each on SEO and PPC.
-When the terms that convert best via PPC begin to rank well (due to SEO) move budget from those PPC terms to other terms.
+Then, after a few months, spend about 20% on ORM and 40% each on SEO and PPC.
+When the terms that convert best via PPC begin to rank well (due to SEO) move the budget from those PPC terms to other terms.
 Why?
-Because once your SEO kicks in there is less reason to also pay PPC fees.
+Because once your SEO kicks in, there is less reason also to pay PPC fees.
 You can use that money more effectively elsewhere.

 When the ORM Campaign Kicks In

 A more mature company that is past the startup phase using an ORM campaign should focus on improving online reviews and getting PR-like articles created and promoted to the first page of branded search results.
 If your brand has a problem with reputation online, consider increasing the ORM expenditure temporarily until the problem is fixed.